vinkla/climb/README.md

 [![Latest Version](https://img.shields.io/github/release/vinkla/climb.svg?style=flat)](https://github.com/vinkla/climb/releases)
 [![License](https://img.shields.io/packagist/l/vinkla/climb.svg?style=flat)](https://packagist.org/packages/vinkla/climb)

 > **Note:** This tool is still in early stages of development and may change in the future.
 The tool is a proof of concept.
-There are some bugs that we're aware of and will try to fix asap.
+There are some bugs that we're aware of and we will try to fix them asap.
 If you find any please report!
 We also appreciate pull requests, a lot!

 ## Installation